MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_L13_Integrating_Azure_Key_Vault_with_Azure_DevOps.md

     - **YOUR-ACR.azurecr.io** and **ACR-USERNAME** with your ACR login server (both need the ACR name, can be reviewed on the ACR>Access Keys).
     - **AZ400-EWebShop-NAME** with the resource group name defined before in the lab.

-1. Click on **Save and Run** and wait for the pipeline to execute succesfully.
+1. Click on **Save and Run** and wait for the pipeline to execute successfully.

     > **Note**: The deployment may take a few minutes to complete.
 The CD definition consists of the following tasks:
     - **Resources** : it is prepared to automatically trigger based on CI pipeline completion.
 It also download the repository for the bicep file.
-    - **Variables (for Deploy stage)** connecs to the variable gorup to consume the Azure Key Vault secret **acr-secret**
+    - **Variables (for Deploy stage)** connects to the variable group to consume the Azure Key Vault secret **acr-secret**
     - **AzureResourceManagerTemplateDeployment** deploys the Azure Container Instance (ACI) using bicep template and provides the ACR login parameters to allow ACI to download the previously created container image from Azure Container Registry (ACR).

 1. Your pipeline will take a name based on the project name.
 Lets **rename** it for identifying the pipeline better.
 Go to **Pipelines>Pipelines** and click on the recently created pipeline.
-Click on the elipsis and **Rename/Remove** option.
+Click on the ellipsis and **Rename/Remove** option.
 Name it **eshoponweb-cd-aci** and click on **Save**.

 ### Exercise 2: Remove the Azure lab resources

 In this exercise, you will remove the Azure resources provisioned in this lab to eliminate unexpected charges.

 >**Note**: Remember to remove any newly created Azure resources that you no longer use.
 Removing unused resources ensures you will not see unexpected charges.

 #### Task 1: Remove the Azure lab resources

 In this task, you will use Azure Cloud Shell to remove the Azure resources provisioned in this lab to eliminate unnecessary charges.

 1. In the Azure portal, open the created Resource Group and click on **Delete resource group**.

-#### Review
+## Review

 In this lab, you integrated Azure Key Vault with an Azure DevOps pipeline by using the following steps: